extradosages/RestInterfaces.jl/README.md

 ```
 ## Alternatives

-- [Mux.jl](https://github.com/JuliaWeb/Mux.jl) is a lightweight layer on top of HTTP.jl that can be used to accomplish the same things that Rest can accomplish.
-It is more general and more mature than Rest is, but I am personally not a fan of the API.
+- [Mux.jl](https://github.com/JuliaWeb/Mux.jl) is a lightweight layer on top of HTTP.jl that can be used to accomplish the same things that Rest.jl can accomplish.
+It is more general and more mature than Rest.jl is, but I am personally not a fan of the API.